 The Spay & Neuter Center of New Jersey is a proponent of pediatric spay and neuter.
 This guideline is supported by the ASPCA and the Association of Shelter Veterinarians.
 This means that we will spay or neuter any dog or cat that is over 2 lbs or 2 months of age and is weaned.
 It is a shorter procedure for our pediatric patients and they recover much more quickly.
-There is some new data tht supports waiting until maturity for certain large and giant breeds.
-If you have any specific concerns, please discuss them with your veterinarian.
+There is some new data that supports waiting until maturity for certain large and giant breeds.
+Although the possible benefit of waiting to sterilize large and giant breeds exists, there can be some drawbacks to waiting as well.
+If you have any specific concerns, please discuss them with your veterinarian so that you can make the most informed decision for your loved one.
 For more information, click here.

 Do you perform a physical exam prior to the procedure?